programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

  - Set up and connect to a table in MySQL.
  - Store records to the table.
  - Query the table.

-R can perform analysis and data storage without the use of a relational database.
-However, there are times when databases are very useful including:
- - Placing the results of an R program on a web site where the data can be interacted with.
- - Handling more data that R can store in memory alone.
- - When data is stored in a relational database already.
- - Working with the data of different entities that are related to one another.
-An example would be a database of soldiers of two different armies that fought a battle where we wanted to know what squad, platoon, company and brigade each solider was part of.

-A further short discussion of this is on [Jason A. French's blog](http://www.jason-french.com/blog/2014/07/03/using-r-with-mysql-databases/)[^2].

 In this tutorial you will make a database of newspaper stories that contain words from a search of a newspaper archive.
 The program will store the title, date published and URL of each story in a database.
 We'll use another program to query the database and look for historically significant patterns.
 Sample data will be provided from the [Welsh Newspapers Online](http://newspapers.library.wales) newspaper archive.
 We are working toward having a list of stories we can query for information.
 At the end of the lesson, we will run a query to generate a graph of the number of newspaper stories in the database to see if there is a pattern that is significant.